-Senator Heinrich secured a provision that would require the Air Force to provide a briefing on the cyber vulnerabilities of the Air Force's Satellite Control Network which commands and controls a large array of national security space satellites.
+Senator Heinrich secured a provision in the Senate Report that would require the Air Force to provide a briefing on the cyber vulnerabilities of the Air Force's Satellite Control Network which commands and controls a large array of national security space satellites.
 The network which was first deployed in the 1970s, well before there was a full understanding of the current cyber threats and necessary cyber security protections.